tiiuae/sbomnix/README.md

 For a demonstration of how to use `sbomnix` generated SBOM in automating vulnerability scans, see: [vulnxscan](scripts/vulnxscan/README.md).

+The CycloneDX SBOM for each release of `sbomnix` itself is available in the [release assets](https://github.com/tiiuae/sbomnix/releases/latest).

 `sbomnix` and other tools in this repository originate from [Ghaf Framework](https://github.com/tiiuae/ghaf).

 Table of Contents